joehalloran/sql-coursework/README.md

 1 row in set (0.00 sec)
 ```

+## c) Which was the most prescribed medication across all practices?

 ### Final answer

-Burrswood Nursing home.

-## c) Which was the most prescribed medication across all practices?
+Simvastatin, and related drugs with chemical code 0212000Y0, was prescribed 5116027 times.

+### Queries

 As with question b, the term "most prescribed" requires technical definition.
 For consistency, I stuck with summing values in the 'item' columns.